 To find this information, you have to do a search for their driving record.

 Have you ever had to look for criminal records online?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that people look up criminal backgrounds and records, and your account may make it easier for others.